 Potrero Neighborhood Collective also continues to advance the project’s affordable housing component.
 The project would be the nation's first- known joint development of a bus maintenance facility with housing – with up to 465 units of affordable housing to support the city’s housing goals.
 A separate housing agreement is anticipated in spring 2025 as well.

-On December 23, the Federal Transit Administration (FTA) completed a review of the Potrero Yard Modernization Project.
+On December 23, 2024, the Federal Transit Administration (FTA) completed its review of the Potrero Yard Modernization Project.
 The FTA granted the Project a categorical exclusion under the National Environmental Policy Act (NEPA).
+They determined the project qualifies as a categorical exclusion under NEPA, as it is consistent with existing land use and zoning requirements and is for a transportation use.

 2024 Accomplishments